 1. First Apply to Universities in Finland

-You need to first apply to universities in Finland in order to study in Finland for free.
+You need to first apply to any of the free universities in Finland in order to study in Finland for free.
 Using Degree Finder is a perfect way to do so while finding out what degree you want to seek, which you can find on the official websites of many institutions.
 The University of Helsinki, for instance, has one which you can access here.